Maximum-Likelihood Quantum State Tomography by Soft-Bayes: Preliminaries

 \subsection{Maximum-Likelihood Quantum State Tomography}

-We start with a review of relevant notions in quantum information theory.
-A quantum state can be described by a \emph{density matrix}, a Hermitian positive semi-definite complex matrix of unit trace.
-Fix a positive dimension \( D \).
+In the mathematical formulation of quantum mechanics, a quantum state corresponds to a \emph{density matrix}, a Hermitian positive semi-definite complex matrix of unit trace.
+Let the dimension of the density matrix be \( D \in \mathbb{N} \).
 If there are \( q \) qubits, then \( D = 2 ^ q \).
 We denote by \( \mathcal{D} \) the set of density matrices in \( \mathbb{C}^{D \times D} \), i.e.,